What is Headless Commerce and How it Changes the Retail Industry

-What’s more, headless platform architecture is optimized to deliver products and content for IoT devices like wearables, smart speakers, smart cars, and even smart refrigerators. predicts that there will be 41 billion IoT devices in use by 2027, up by 500% from 2019.
+What’s more, headless platform architecture is optimized to deliver products and content for IoT devices like wearables, smart speakers, smart cars, and even smart refrigerators.
+The latest Business Insider Intelligence report predicts that there will be 41 billion IoT devices in use by 2027, up by 500% from 2019.
 It is clear that successful brands will be integrated, omnichannel, and AI-powered to reach their customers from a digital channel of their choice.

 The Inner Workings of a Headless Commerce System

 When the front- and backend parts of an e-store are decoupled, text, audio, and video content can be created once in the backend and then delivered to different presentation layers (apps, websites, IoTs).
 Within this headless framework, the CMS (content management system) or rather headless CMS is separated from the ecommerce platform.
 In other words, you can create a single content hub, from which you can deploy personalized and tailored content as digital experiences to different devices through APIs.
 For example, the look-and-feel experience of your e-store mobile app can be different compared to your website UX parameters.
 The flexibility enabled by a headless approach gives you complete freedom over the presentation of your content.